theoccasionalist/pantry-admin/README.md

 # Pantry Admin

-This is an unbuildable sample of the source code for a food pantry administration application that's currently in the final stages of development and early stages of testing.
+This is an unbuildable sample of the source code for a food pantry administration application that I built a while back.
+In the end, we decided to go with a professional service--but I had a blast building it!
+It's how I taught myself to build a MEAN stack application from scratch.

 ### Order Overview
 <ul>